 Are there toilet facilities?

 Our courses are based in the woods, so we don’t have running water or mains sewage.
-But there is a covered composting toilet, so no digging holes!
+But there’s a covered composting toilet, so no digging holes!

 What will I have to eat?

 We are proud of the food we serve and are consistently praised for the quality of the meals we produce in the woods.
-On a typical course, breakfast will be cereal or porridge with brioche and fruit one day, and bacon & egg rolls the next; lunch is generally a self service buffet of sandwiches, wraps, salad, fruit etc. and the evening meal is cooked on site, wholesome and filling.
+On a typical course, breakfast will be cereal or porridge with brioche and fruit one day, and eggy crumpets, bacon and beans the next; evening meals are cooked on site, wholesome and filling.

 Let us know in advance if you have any special dietary requirements.